Breakfast Burritos in Foil

 Step Eight: Use Favorite Ingredients

-You start adding the ingredients, a little at a time and place them down the middle so you can fold the tortilla.
-If you try to add too much in the middle of the tortilla, you’ll have a tough time folding it as shown.
-You can add more items if you want to just fold it in thirds, which is fine, it just makes it more difficult to keep the ingredients from falling out from the ends, particularly if you pick them up to eat in your hands.
+You start adding the ingredients a little at a time and place them down the middle so you can fold the tortilla.
+If you try to add too much in the middle of the tortilla, you’ll have a tough time folding it, as shown.
+You can add more items if you want; folding it in thirds is fine.
+It just makes it more challenging to keep the ingredients from falling out of the ends, particularly if you pick them up to eat in your hands.

 Make a Burrito